flatcar-archive/flatcar-docs/docs/installing/cloud/azure.md

 ### Flatcar Pro Images

 Flatcar Pro images were paid marketplace images that came with commercial support and extra features.
-All the previous features of Flatcar Pro images, such as support for NVidia GPUs, are now available to all users in standard Flatcar marketplace images.
+All the previous features of Flatcar Pro images, such as support for NVIDIA GPUs, are now available to all users in standard Flatcar marketplace images.

 ### Plan information for building your image from the Marketplace Image